Kurzweil Music Systems: SP Series

-Midiboard
+MIDIboard

-The Kurzweil Midiboard, a dedicated MIDI controller, was conceived of and specified by Jeff Tripp, then president of Key Concepts.
+The Kurzweil MIDIboard, a dedicated MIDI controller, was conceived of and specified by Jeff Tripp, then president of Key Concepts.
 It was perhaps the first of the pure keyboard controllers, brought to market to complement Kurzweil's rack mounted synthesizers.
-'Midiboard' was, in fact, a Key Concepts trademark, transferred to Kurzweil Music Systems as part of a licensing agreement.
+'MIDIboard' was, in fact, a Key Concepts trademark, transferred to Kurzweil Music Systems as part of a licensing agreement.

 Its novel sensing system, invented and patented by Tripp and Key Concepts co-founder, John Allen, provided velocity, individual aftertouch pressure, and release velocity information from a single sensor per key.
 Each sensor was shaped as an arch of conductive rubber that served as one plate of a capacitor and was designed to deform (change shape under pressure) in a scaled way.
 The sensors were nicknamed 'sushi sensors' because the first prototype was conductive rubber sheet (think 'nori') held in a barrel shape by a center of white silicone RTV (think 'the rice').
-Released in 1988, the Midiboard's software and electronics were designed under contract to Key Concepts by Hal Chamberlin, then of Micro Technology Unlimited.
+Released in 1988, the MIDIboard's software and electronics were designed under contract to Key Concepts by Hal Chamberlin, then of Micro Technology Unlimited.

-The Midiboard had its virtues and its drawbacks.
+The MIDIboard had its virtues and its drawbacks.
 It was reasonable to manufacture and relatively inexpensive for the range of input forces, both presses and impulse inputs, it could transduce.
 One of its drawbacks was that it was not well damped in very light playing, making touch uncertain.
 At some point, working for Kurzweil, Hal Chamberlin debounced this burble.
 A hardware fix was possible - splitting the sensors.

 It contained a number of interesting innovations, some of which remain fairly uncommon.
 For example, most MIDI controllers provide aftertouch data, but the Midiboard is capable of polyphonic aftertouch, a feature found on few other keyboards.
-The Midiboard also provides comprehensive signal routing, layering, and transposition control.
-These advanced features are not without their cost: the Midiboard weighs approximately 100 lb and is fairly difficult to use.
+The MIDIboard also provides comprehensive signal routing, layering, and transposition control.
+These advanced features are not without their cost: the MIDIboard weighs approximately 100 lb and is fairly difficult to use.